chqzeng/OpenWL/readme.md

   -U , --rrs          an sample of under water remote sensing reflectance, dimensions:N*1 -R , --Rrs          an sample of above water remote sensing reflectance, dimensions:N*1; if rrs is given, then Rrs is ignored
   -F , --file         a csv file of *above* water remote sensing reflectance, if --file given, --rrs/--Rrs are ignored ; dimenion:N*M; where there is N samples, with M bands,
-                      each row is a sample; exammple data: Rrs_QAA_test.csv -W , --waterIOP     water absorption curve, dimensions:N*3: 1st column as wavelength, 2nd column abs value (1/m), 3rd for scatter, consistent with Hydrolight; if not provided, use water abs and bb from ../IOPfiles/waterIOP_sea_water.txt --h55x              parameters in QAA; step 2 left IF, h0,h1,h2 --A                 parameters in QAA; step 2 left IF, coeff in the log(...)
+                      each row is a sample; example data: Rrs_QAA_test.csv -W , --waterIOP     water absorption curve, dimensions: N*3: 1st column as wavelength, 2nd column abs value (1/m), 3rd for scatter, consistent with Hydrolight; if not provided, use water abs and bb from ../IOPfiles/waterIOP_sea_water.txt --h55x              parameters in QAA; step 2 left IF, h0,h1,h2 --A                 parameters in QAA; step 2 left IF, coeff in the log(...)